JoeEnrique/interactivemap/README.md

 ## Installation:
 Just clone the repository.
 Then use the index.html on any browser.
-Also, follow MapBox legal service use: https://www.mapbox.com/legal/tos

 ## Usage:
-Free to use
+Free to use.
+Also, follow MapBox Terms of service for use: https://www.mapbox.com/legal/tos

 ## Support:
 Jose Figueroa